-62. Control of funds
+64. Control of funds

-- (1) The Association must open an account in the name of the Association with a financial institution from which all expenditure of the Association is made and into which all funds received by the Association are deposited. - (2) Subject to any restrictions imposed at a general meeting, the committee may approve expenditure on behalf of the Association. - (3) The committee may authorise the treasurer to expend funds on behalf of the Association up to a specified limit without requiring approval from the committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Association must be signed by - (a) 2 committee members; or - (b) one committee member and a person authorised by the committee. - (5) All funds of the Association must be deposited into the Association's account within 5 working days after their receipt.
+- (1) The Association must open an account in the name of the Association with a financial institution from which all expenditure of the Association is made and into which all funds received by the Association are deposited. - (2) Subject to any restrictions imposed at a general meeting, the committee may approve expenditure on behalf of the Association. - (3) The committee may authorise the treasurer to expend funds on behalf of the Association up to a specified limit without requiring approval from the committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Association must be signed by - (a) two committee members; or - (b) one committee member and a subcommittee member authorised by the committee; or - (c) Two subcommittee members authorised by the committee. - (5) All funds of the Association must be deposited into the Association's account within five working days after their receipt.

-63. Financial statements and financial reports
+65. Financial statements and financial reports

-- (1) For each financial year, the committee must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association are met. - (2) Without limiting subrule (1), those requirements include - (a) if the Association is a tier 1 association, the preparation of the financial statements; and - (b) if the Association is a tier 2 association or tier 3 association, the preparation of the financial report; and - (c) if required, the review or auditing of the financial statements or financial report, as applicable; and - (d) the presentation to the annual general meeting of the financial statements or financial report, as applicable; and - (e) if required, the presentation to the annual general meeting of the copy of the report of the review or auditor's report, as applicable, on the financial statements or financial report.
+- (1) For each financial year, the committee must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association are met. - (2) Without limiting subrule (1), those requirements include - (a) if the Association is a Tier 1 association, the preparation of the financial statements; and - (b) if the Association is a Tier 2 association or Tier 3 association, the preparation of the financial report; and - (c) if required, the review or auditing of the financial statements or financial report, as applicable; and - (d) the presentation to the annual general meeting of the financial statements or financial report, as applicable; and - (e) if required, the presentation to the annual general meeting of the copy of the report of the review or auditor's report, as applicable, on the financial statements or financial report.